ga4gh-discovery/ga4gh-service-registry/README.md

 ### How to use and extend this specification

-There are two ways of implementing this specifications - directly (e.g. a registry of services hosted by an institution), or indirectly through an upstream specification (e.g. an implementation of the Beacon Network specification, which itself provides registry functionality by extending this specification).
+There are two ways to implement this specifications - directly (e.g. a registry of services hosted by an institution), or indirectly through an upstream specification (e.g. an implementation of the Beacon Network specification, which itself provides registry functionality by extending this specification).

 When implementing a registry directly, please use `org.ga4gh:service-registry:1.0.0` as your service `type` under `/service-info`.
 When implementing a registry indirectly, rely on the upstream specification for guidance on the service type to use.

-As an example, feel free to check out the [our reference implementation](https://github.com/ga4gh-discovery/ga4gh-service-registry-impl).
+Feel free to check out [our reference implementation](https://github.com/ga4gh-discovery/ga4gh-service-registry-impl).

 ## Security